Higher Order Rigidity and Energy: Rigidity and energy

-The upshot of Lemma \ref{lem:eflex} is that the existence of a $(j,2k)$ $E$-flex gives a lower bound on $s$, the order of growth of $E$ at $\p$.
-To get an {\em upper} bound on $s$ is more complicated than ruling out the existence of a $(j,2k)$ $E$-flex for some particular $j$ and $k$.
-Our main results (Theorems \ref{thm:main} and \ref{thm:main2}, below) show that, in certain situations, we can get a upper bound that matches the lower bound from Lemma \ref{lem:eflex}.
+Practically, finding the particular $(j,2k)$ which realizes Theorem \ref{thm:se} is not always feasible, since it is more complicated than ruling out the existence of a $(j,2k)$ $E$-flex for some particular $j$ and $k$.
+Our results Theorems \ref{thm:main} and \ref{thm:main2} below show that, in certain situations, the nonexistence of certain flexes does lead to a conclusive statement about the growth order.
 These results correspond, respectively, to the classical notions of first and second-order rigidity and Theorem \ref{thm:alex}.